-Qualification(s) Required for Entry to this Programme: Details: Level 2: Key Skills requirement / Higher Level Diploma: Minimum of 5 GCSEs at Grade C and/or or 4 including Maths and English.
-GCSEs required at Grade C or above: Level 3: at least one of the following: - AS/A Levels Minimum of 64 UCAS points - Advanced Level Diploma: Two A Levels at C grade, or - BTEC National Certificate/Diploma: equivalent, but subject to - VDA: AGNVQ, AVCE, AVS: interview. - Access to HE or Year 0 provision: When English is not the first - International Baccalaureate: language of the applicant they will Irish / Scottish Highers / Advanced Highers: need to achieve 6.5 in the IELTS examination.
-Work Experience: Considered on individual merit Other HE qualifications / non- standard awards or experiences: Considered on individual merit APEL / APCL 5 possibilities: APL will be considered for all modules on the programme under the appropriate University of Plymouth Regulations.
+Qualification(s) Req this Programme: uired for Entry to Details: Level 2: - Key Skills requirement Level Diploma: ent / Higher Minimum of 5 GCSEs at Grade C and/or or 4 including Maths and English. - GCSEs required at (above: Grade C or Level 3: at least one of the following: - AS/A Levels Minimum of 64 UCAS points - Advanced Level Dip loma: Two A Loyala at C grade or - BTEC National Certi ificate/Diploma: Two A Levels at C grade, or equivalent, but subject to - VDA: AGNVQ, AVC E, AVS: interview. - Access to HE or Yea ar 0 provision: When English is not the first - International Baccal laureate: When English is not the first language of the applicant they will - Irish / Scottish High Highers: ers / Advanced need to achieve 6.5 in the IELTS examination.
+Work Experience: Considered on individual merit Other HE qualification standard awards or Considered on individual merit

+APEL / APCL 5 possibilities: APL will be considered for all modules on the programme under the appropriate University of Plymouth Regulations.
 Interview / Portfolio requirements: Interviews will be required with each applicant to ensure they have the appropriate personal and academic skill set to embark on the course and ensure they are aware of the structure and content of the programme.
 Applicants are also required to submit a 1000 word written assignment on the local economy.
 Independent Safeguarding Agency (ISA) / Criminal Record Bureau (DBS) clearance required: Prior to embarking on WBL placements students will be required to undergo a company screening process funded by the company.
-Alternatively,the company may ask the student to complete a Disclosure and Barring Service (DBS) check funded by the student.
+Alternatively, the company may ask the student to complete a Disclosure and Barring Service (DBS) check funded by the student.